 Error (status) codes¶

-1 requested tolerance epsilon too small to achieve (warning only)
+1 [DEPRECATED] requested tolerance epsilon too small (was warning, now see code 26)

-2 stopped due to needing internal array size >MAX_NF (defined in finufft_core.h)
+2 stopped due to needing internal array size >MAX_NF (defined in plan.hpp)

 3 spreader: fine grid too small compared to spread (kernel) width